 At STA we have and will fully cooperate with any investigation of non-recent abuse, and to support this we have released a new policy to handle such allegations as recommended by the NSPCC.

-Any allegations or disclosures should be reported to STA’s Lead Child Protection Officer on 07817 640189 or at firstname.lastname@example.org.
+Any allegations or disclosures should be reported to STA’s designated child protection officer on +44 (0)1922 748642 or at firstname.lastname@example.org.

 Definitions and Signs of Abuse